 While every household’s situation is different, most people who have only one job likely can make adjustments in how much of their pay is set aside for taxes by tweaking their IRS form W-4, which employees submit to their employer.

-The amount of federal income tax that’s taken out of your paycheck depends on how much you earn and how many exemptions you list on your W-4.
+The amount of federal income tax that’s taken out of your paycheck depends on how much you earn.
+Also how many exemptions you list on your W-4.

-The IRS has taken steps to update the form for the 2019 tax year so that it takes into account the changes in the tax law, which eliminated personal or dependent exemptions.
-Prior to the tax law changes, employees would determine how many personal exemptions to take on their W-4 and that would help their employer determine how much income tax to withhold.
+The IRS has taken steps to update the form for the 2019 tax year.
+That way it takes into account the changes in the tax law.
+Which eliminated personal or dependent exemptions.
+Prior to the tax law changes, employees would determine how many personal exemptions to take on their W-4.
+That would help their employer determine how much income tax to withhold.

 The new form allows workers to reduce the tax withheld from their paycheck if they have itemized deductions and other income adjustments, such as contributions to retirement accounts.

-But the new W-4 is not nearly as simple to fill out as its predecessor, so it pays to use the IRS’ tax withholding calculator as a guide.
-It also generates responses that can be used to fill in the form.
+But the new W-4 is not nearly as simple to fill out as its predecessor.
+It pays to use the IRS’ tax withholding calculator as a guide.
+It generates responses that are helpful to fill in the form.

 A Helpful Tool